|Clifton Rugby Football Club History||

 |Beloe, Gilbert Charles||1898-99||

-Born 1880 Bristol.
+Born 4 June 1880 Bristol.
 Son of Henry Willoughby Beloe, Miller and Corn Merchant, and Ellen (nee Ewer).
 Brother of Gerald and Cecil.
 Marlborough College.
 Adjutant 2/5th Gloucestershire Regiment May 1916 to July 1917.
 Stockbroker.
 Joined the London Stock Exchange in 1921.
 Between wars lived in London.
 Married Contance E Cull in 1939 in Kensington, London.
 Finally moved back to Bristol and lived at 8 Princes Buildings, Clifton.
 Died 11th November 1967 Bristol.

 |Beloe, Gerald Harry||1897-98||

 Born 21st November 1877 Westbury-on-Trym, Bristol.
 Son of Henry Willoughby Beloe, Miller and Corn Merchant, and Ellen (nee Ewer).
 Brother of Cecil and Gilbert.
 Marlborough College 1890-1895.
 Business Bristol.
 Married Margaret Elizabeth Colston.
 Died 1st October 1944 Brandon Hill, Clifton, Bristol.

 |Belson, Berkeley Henry||1891-92||Born 28th May 1871 Sherness, Kent.
 Son of Berkeley George Albert Belson, Commander Royal Navy,and of Sarah Ann (nee Vann).
 Brother of Frederick.
 Fruit Grower in Canada.
 Lt.
 Col. Canadian Army WW1.
 Jersey.
 Died on the 26th September 1946 St. George's Nursing Home, Millford-on-Sea, Hampshire.|